128technology/docs/docs/wan_assurance_ssr120_quickstart.md

 1. **Connect port 0** to an Ethernet WAN link capable of providing the device with:
     * DHCP address assignment
-    * Connectivity Internet and Mist
+    * Connectivity to the Internet and Mist

 2. **Connect port 3** to your LAN devices, including:
     * Mist-managed Juniper EX switches